 Why use deep pocket sheets?

 Some mattresses come with built-in extra padding in the form of a pillow top, euro top, or tight top.
-This is great for comfort, but it means that regular sheets often don’t quite do the job of properly covering the mattress.
-You might also encounter this problem if you’ve added a separate mattress topper to your bed.
+This is great for comfort, but it means that regular sheets might not fit them quite right.
+You could also encounter this problem if you’ve added a separate mattress topper to your bed.

 This is where deep pocket sheets come in.
 Deep pocket sheets are deeper than average, especially in the corners, allowing them to stretch over thick mattresses, mattresses with pillow tops, or mattresses with mattress toppers.